-- A. GRANTEE shall comply with all rules, regulations, requirements, and directives of FIRST 5 as set forth in F5H's Strategic Plan, F5H HUMBOLDT Evaluation Policy for Continuation of Existing Programs (Exhibit D), F5H HUMBOLDT Social Media Policy (Exhibit E), F5H HUMBOLDT Healthy Beverage Policy (Exhibit F), and other F5H policies, to the extent they do not conflict with GRANTEE's adopted policies, all of which are posted on the F5H website at www.first5humboldt.org. - B. These rules, regulations, requirements, and directives include (but are not limited to) the following: - i.
-All Program leaders must be fingerprinted and undergo a background check to obtain a criminal clearance;
+A. GRANTEE shall comply with all rules, regulations, requirements, and directives of First 5 Humboldt as set forth in First 5 Humboldt's Strategic Plan, Evaluation Policy for Continuation of Existing Programs (Exhibit D), Social Media Policy (Exhibit E), Healthy Beverage Policy (Exhibit F), and other First 5 Humboldt policies, all of which are posted on the First 5 Humboldt website at www.first5humboldt.org.

-- ii.
+- B. These rules, regulations, requirements, and directives include (but are not limited to) the following: - i.
+All Program leaders must be fingerprinted and undergo a background check to obtain a criminal clearance; - ii.
 Tobacco use is prohibited at all times at all places where Project activities occur; - iii.
-Grantees who wish to utilize social media during the Project must abide by the posting guidelines described in Sections 5.1 and 5.2 of the F5H HUMBOLDT Social Media Policy, to the extent it does not conflict with GRANTEE's adopted policies.
+Grantees who wish to utilize social media during the Project must abide by the posting guidelines described in Sections 5.1 and 5.2 of the First 5 Humboldt Social Media Policy.